 J-1 Visa Waiver Program

-The Rural Health and Primary Care Section (RHPC) administers the J-1 Visa Waiver Program (also known as the Conrad 30 Waiver Program) to recommend and process J-1 Visa Waiver applications.
-This program coordinates with the US Department of State (DOS) and the United States Citizenship and Immigration Services (USCIS) of the US Department of Homeland Security.
+Information and resources for the J-1 Visa Waiver Program (also known as the Conrad 30 Waiver Program) to recommend and process J-1 Visa Waiver applications

 Current Open Slots